 Not as sturdy as other options

 For a lightweight option that won't hurt your back or your arms when pulling, look to the Everest rolling backpack.
-At just four pounds, this pick doesn't sacrifice space: It provides tons of pockets for office or traveling essentials.
+At just four pounds, this pick doesn't sacrifice space: It provides tons of pockets for office or travel essentials, like a trusty notebook.
 The backpack features two main compartments, six front pockets, and three side pockets so everything stays organized and accessible.
 We love that it comes in fun color options like bright pink or turquoise blue.

 Price at time of publish: $60